docker-archive/classicswarm/docs/configure-tls.md

 ## Step 6: Create a Swarm cluster

 Next create a Swarm cluster.
-In this procedure you create a two-node Swarm cluster using the default *hosted discovery* backend.
+In this procedure, you create a two-node Swarm cluster using the default *hosted discovery* backend.
 The default hosted discovery backend uses Docker Hub and is not recommended for production use.

-1. Logon to the terminal of your Swarm manager node.
+1. Log on to the terminal of your Swarm manager node.

 2. Create the cluster and export it's unique ID to the `TOKEN` environment variable.